The Changing Face of America’s Renters (& What It Means for Investors)

 The number of U.S. renters with children grew by 14 percent.
 But married couples with no children?
 They grew by a peppy 21 percent.
 Couples with no children made up the largest spike in renters in both urban and suburban areas, jumping 16 percent in cities and a huge 33 percent in the ‘burbs.

 Let’s Talk Suburbanization (Again)

-I raised some eyebrows when I argued that the U.S. stands poised for a second wave of suburbanization a month or so ago.
+I raised some eyebrows when I argued that the U.S. stands poised for a second wave of suburbanization in a previous post.

 The Rental Resurgence of Single-Family Homes

 The suburbanization movement can be seen in the rise in popularity among single-family rentals.